 What counts as income

-- pay - your earnings before tax and National Insurance (check your P60 or payslips if you’re employed, or your Self Assessment tax return if you’re self-employed)
+- earnings before tax and National Insurance if you’re self-employed - check your Self Assessment tax return

 - benefits from your employer (check your P11D)

 - money from a pension - including your State Pension